SEATTLE -- When Cal Ripken arrived at the visitors clubhouse yesterday, his manager was waiting for him.

 Ripken had batted third once, fifth 15 times and sixth 33 times before yesterday.
 He frequently has hit behind slower players, preventing Miller from putting the game in motion to open holes.

 Said Miller: "These two guys [Mariners starters Bill Swift and Jeff Fassero] throw a lot of strikes.
-The last three weeks it seems every time Cal's up, he's got Harold Baines at second or somebody else at first who doesn't have that much speed.
+The last three weeks it seems every time Cal's up, he's got Harold Baines at second base or somebody else at first who doesn't have that much speed.
 Now he's got guys in front of him [Roberto Alomar and B. J. Surhoff] you can get started."

 Ripken produced a hit-and-run single Sunday in Oakland and is among the team's most adept hitters at placing the ball.